No Guest Bedroom? No Need With One of the Best Sleeper Sofas

 Why we chose it: While the sofa features slight, squared-off lines, its king-size mattress offers plenty of room for guests to stretch out.

 “When you think of sleepers, you usually think of big and bulky,” says Kristine Renee of Design Alchemy.
-Not this one, even though it’s one of the longest options on this list, with a king-size bed tucked inside.
-“I like how this has petite, feminine lines while still being highly functional,” adds Renee.
+That doesn’t describe this one, even though it’s one of the longest options on this list with a king-size bed tucked inside.
+“I like how this has petite, feminine lines while still being highly functional,” she adds.
 “The slimmer arms take up less space, and that sloped profile gives it a nice element of unexpected style that is current and timeless.”
 There’s also an abundance of printed fabrics to choose from, if you want your sleeper to make more of a statement.
 Looking for something even smaller?
 We also reviewed the best sleeper sofas for small spaces.